LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 }
 ```

-And then you can add a `ngOnInit` function to this component class:
+Lastly, you can add a `ngOnInit` function to this component class:

 ```javascript
 ngOnInit() {